Gallipoli (1981 film): Plot

-In Western Australia, May 1915, Archy Hamilton, an 18-year-old stockman and prize-winning sprinter, longs to enlist in the Australian Imperial Force.
+In Western Australia, May 1915, Archy Hamilton, an 18-year-old stockman and prize-winning sprinter, longs to enlist in the Australian Imperial Force (AIF).
 He is trained by his uncle Jack and idolises Harry Lasalles, the world champion over 100 yards.
 Archy wins a race with a bullying farmhand, Les McCann, Archy running bare-foot and Les riding his horse bareback.

 Frank Dunne is an unemployed ex-railway labourer who has run out of money.
-He's an accomplished sprinter and hopes to win the prize money at the athletics carnival; he also bets a lot of money on himself winning.
+He is an accomplished sprinter and hopes to win the prize money at the athletics carnival; he also bets a lot of money on himself winning.
 Archy and Uncle Jack journey to the athletics carnival.
 Frank is surprised when Archy defeats him, and is bitter at first and feels robbed of his bet.
-Eventually Frank approaches Archy in a cafe after getting over his loss.
+Eventually, Frank approaches Archy in a cafe after getting over his loss.
 Archy gives all the prize money he won at the race to Jack and tells him that he will not be coming home for he has decided to enlist.
 They both decide to travel to Perth and enlist there.

 As Archy and Frank are penniless, they secretly hop on a freight train.
-However, as they awake the next morning, they discover the train had stopped at a remote desert station instead of Perth.
-The station attendant informs them that they could either wait two weeks for the next train or walk 50 miles across the dry lake bed to reach a location with more frequent service.
-Archy immediately sets off while Frank chases behind in an attempt to persuade him to stay, reminding him that they could die in the desert much as members of the Burke and Wills expedition did.
+As they awake the next morning, they discover the train had stopped at a remote desert station instead of Perth.
+The station attendant informs them that they could either wait a fortnight for the next train, or walk 50 miles across the dry lake bed to reach a location with a more frequent service.
+Archy immediately sets off while Frank chases behind trying to persuade him to stay, reminding him that they could die in the desert much as members of the Burke & Wills expedition did.
 With Archy's navigation skills, the pair eventually reach a cattle station in safety.
-Upon arriving in Perth, they arrange to stay with Frank's father, an Irish immigrant.
+Upon arriving in Perth, they arrange to stay with Frank's father, an Irish migrant.
 Due to Frank's Irish heritage and general cynicism, he has little desire to fight for the British Empire.
-However, Archy persuades him to try to enlist in the Australian Light Horse.
-Failing to ride a horse, Frank enlists in the infantry with three co-workers from the railway: Bill, Barney, and Snowy.
+Archy persuades him to try to enlist in the Australian Light Horse.
+Failing to ride a horse, Frank enlists in the infantry with three co-workers from the railway, Bill, Barney and Snowy.
 Many of the motivations for enlistment are revealed: wartime anti-German propaganda, a sense of adventure and the attraction of the uniform.
 All soldiers embark on a transport ship bound for Cairo.
 Frank and Archy are separated and embark on different troopships.